Alcúdia

 Alcúdia offer some of the most tourist friendly conditions in the entire Mediterranean region, perhaps this is why it is the most popular holiday destination amongst Europeans.
 However, Alcúdia is more than just a tourist attraction, it is a cultural mecca packed with exciting and stunning places of interest to explore.

-What to expect in Alcúdia
+What to expect from Alcúdia

 If you are traveling with kids, I advise you to look for hotel or any other type of accommodation in Port d’Alcúdia, as this is where you will find the best hotels with most amenities, kids’ clubs, evening entertainment and facilities.

-Best things to do in Alcúdia
+Best Things to do in Alcúdia

 ENJOY SOME OF THE BEST BEACHES OF MALLORCA